Your complete type-A recovery plan.

 3. Pick your battles.

-It’s vitally important to recognize what is a battle worth fighting and what is something you should let go.
+It’s vitally important to recognize what is a battle worth fighting and what is something you should let go of.

 After sitting with your feelings about not being in charge of a situation, take some time to determine if this particular issue is one where you could let it go or make a reasonable change to your underlying expectation.

-For example, if you expect that your husband will unfailingly do the dishes the second the meal is over but he doesn’t get to it right away, is this something that you can let go and compromise over?
+For example, if you expect your husband to do the dishes the second the meal is over unfailingly, but he doesn’t get to it right away, is this something you can let go of and compromise over?

-In the spirit of picking your battles, it’s also important to drop arguments once they have been dealt with.
-Once you’re in an emotional place where you are sitting with your feelings and not acting out on them right away, start doing the same thing with disagreements and arguments.
+In the spirit of picking your battles, dropping arguments once they have been dealt with is important.
+Once you’re emotional, sitting with your feelings and not acting out on them immediately, start doing the same thing with disagreements and arguments.

-Recognize that a resolution has been made, and it’s more important to move on than it is to dwell on ways that he failed you in the past.
+Recognize that a resolution has been made, and it’s more important to move on than dwell on ways that he failed you in the past.

 RELATED: 4 Ways Women Control Men (Without Men Even Knowing It)